NZadeh/avalon/README.md

 ## Changes in the works (Feature requests)
 - Give players some way to reveal their information, i.e. "flip their card".
 - Give game owner an "end game" functionality that reveals all players' roles.
+- Show error messages at the top of the screen rather than top of the page.
+- Log out players automatically after X hours.
 - Unify all styling/classes to Materialize
 - Remove unnecessary dependencies (how?)
 - Move some computation server side...?
 (Limit the scope of client<-->database requests)